Literals represent constant values.

 INT by default if its value fits in type

 INT (32 bits).
 If not, it is considered

 BIGINT by default if its value fits in type

 BIGINT (64 bits).
 If neither are true, it is considered

 FLOAT.
 Literals that contain decimal points and/or exponents are always considered

 String literals are string (text) values, encoded either in ASCII or UTF-8.

 String literals are surrounded by single quotes (

 ') or dollars (

-To use a single quote in a string, repeat the single quote twice.
-See examples below.
+To use a single quote in a string, use a repeated single quote.